OrganicClick/Module-4-Challenge-Luper/README.md

 ERRORS NOTICED THAT I CAN't FIX (YET):
 If you run through the quiz a second time, you'll notice that you won't be presented with the well-done page.

+The time-up-container in the JS is not finished and likely needs touch up in HTML.

 https://bootcampspot.instructure.com/courses/4644/assignments/65725?module_item_id=1127490